reso1/MCFS/README.md

   -  stitching_tuple.py: the class of individual stitching tuple and the set $O$ of stitching tuples
 - data/
   - instances: metadata of the MCPP instances
-  - polygons: the respective shapely polygons of the MCPP instances (for MCFS)
+  - polygons: the respective [shapely polygon](https://shapely.readthedocs.io/en/stable/reference/shapely.Polygon.html) objects of the MCPP instances (for MCFS)
   - rectilinearified: the rectilinearized grid approximations of the MCPP instances (for the two comparing baselines)
   - solutions: MMRTC and MCPP solutions for MCFS w/ two optimizations of isograph augmentation and solution refinement